dillonkearns/dillonkearns.github.io/_posts/2016-01-27-what-music-taught-me-about-agile.md

 > If an organization doesn't deeply understand techniques for technical and process excellence, it may not value a sustainable work pace.

-{% include image.html url="/images/wilber-quadrants.png" alt="AQAL Quadrants" caption="Executives' mindset and leadership have strong influence on their company's culture and structure" %}

 Conversely, if a company has a culture and structure that encourage long work hours, it may be a sign that Agile and technical excellence aren't well understood, and training is needed.
-Note that the mindset and behaviors (upper quadrants) of executives have a big influence over the organization's culture and structure (lower quardants).
+Note that the mindset and behaviors of executives have a big influence over the organization's culture and structure.
 An executive understanding these practices can start a shift.
 An executive lacking understanding can make it impossible to shift.

 Mediocrity can be dragged out limitlessly.
 Excellence forces a sustainable pace.
 Excellence pushed past its limit regresses to mediocrity.